 Structured settlements and annuities are usually cashable at any time.
 The withdrawal process for a structured settlement can take 45-90 days.
 The withdrawal process for other annuities takes about four weeks.

-Depending on the type of annuity you own, there are several ways to collect cash immediately, sometimes without any penalties.
+Depending on your type of annuity, there are several ways to collect cash immediately, sometimes without any penalties.
 Here are several methods:

 - First take the allowed penalty-free withdrawal.
 There are no penalties or fees.
-Penalty free withdrawals reset at anniversary dates.
-If you are nearing an upcoming anniversary date, you could stagger the penalty-free withdrawals for this year and next year shortly thereafter.
+Penalty-free withdrawals reset at anniversary dates.
+If you are nearing an upcoming anniversary date, you could stagger the penalty-free withdrawals for this year and next year shortly after.

 - Second, find out if the annuity allows for you to take a loan against the policy.

-- Third, find out if the annuity offers a Nursing Home, Long-Term Care, or Terminal Illness Waiver.
+- Third, determine if the annuity offers a Nursing Home, Long-Term Care, or Terminal Illness Waiver.

 - Then, if you are collecting annuitized annuity payments, find out if there is a Commutation Withdrawal,which allows the owner to elect a one-time withdrawal from the annuity’s present value.